w3c/wai-media-guide/transcripts.md

 Descriptive transcripts also include description of the vidual information.

-Transcripts **can** include: time stamps, headings, links, and other information to make the transcripts more useful.
+Transcripts **can** include: time stamps, headings, links, a summary, and other information to make the transcripts more useful.

 ## How to Format Transcripts